tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 messy, it may be possible to introduce server side storage utilizing something like S3 or DynamoDB depending upon how crazy the design gets.
 It will also need some authentication, otherwise anybody on the internet would be able to add and see CDs.

-But, before that evolves into another post, or posts, I'm going to finish up this Pythonic refactoring project.
+But this project is will be another series of posts if I ever get around to it.

+I had said towards the end of the last post that this post would focus on the deployment and wrapping up this litle project, doing things like making the web interface nice.
+I'd say the web interface is about as baked as it's going to get for this, and you can check out the React/Bootstrap front-end and the pagination in the Github repo.

+Before I finish it off with a Ansible and Terraform deployment to my EC2 instance, let's take a brief look back at trying to make it "Pythonic."

 ### The Quest for the Pythonic ###